-Policy H21 Affordable Housing
+Policy H20 Affordable Housing

-- A The Council will seek to secure up to 30% of new housing development as affordable housing as defined in the NPPF on sites of over 15 dwellings. - B Consideration will also be given to the:
+A The Council will seek to secure up to 30% of new housing development as affordable housing as defined in the NPPF on sites of over 15 dwellings or 0.5 hectares.

-- i) The local housing market; - ii) The viability of any proposed scheme which will be assessed through independent viability assessments; - iii) The tenure mix and dwelling type on the site will be based on the SHMA or other up to date housing evidence in con junction with the Council; - iv) The phases of development that are being proposed. - C Rural exception sites that are kept in perpetuity as affordable housing for local people, will be permitted adjoining existing Key Service Villages, Local Service Villages and Rural Villages, the number of dwellings to be in accordance with Policy H1 as an exceptional circumstance to normal policy where: - i) The homes meet a clearly identified local need; - ii) the development provides a majority of affordable homes; - iii) the need cannot reasonably be met within the development limits of the village concerned or the submarket area the site falls within as detailed in the SHMA; and - iv) the development is in a scale relative to the settlement size and facilities available particularly public transport and does not have any unacceptable adverse impacts on the natural and built environment. - subject to the affordable product being considered
+- B Consideration will also be given to the: - i) The local housing market; - ii) The viability of any proposed scheme which will be assessed though independent viability assessments; - iii) The tenure mix and dwelling type on the site will be agreed by the Council in consultation with the Council's Strategic Housing team having regard to the SHMA; - iv) The phases of development that are being proposed. - C Rural exception sites for local people that are kept in perpetuity will be permitted adjoining existing rural settlements on small sites (less than 25 dwellings in regard to settlement hierarchy) as an exceptional circumstance to normal policy where: - i) The homes meet a clearly identified local need; - ii) the development provides a majority of affordable homes; - iii) the need cannot reasonably be met within the development limits of the village concerned or the submarket area the site falls within as detailed in the SHMA; and - iv) the development is in a scale relative to the settlement size and facilities available particularly public transport and does not have any adverse impacts on the natural and built environment.